 Manu Bay, Whale Bay, and Indicators

-Photo supplied by Hamilton & Waikato Tourism.
-Used with permission.
+Manu Bay Photo credit: Hamilton & Waikato Tourism.

-These three beaches are where the big kids play.
-Home to some of New Zealand’s biggest, best, and most consistent surf breaks, these beaches are not the place to learn but are sought after by experienced surfers.
+These three Raglan beaches are where the big kids play.
+Home to some of New Zealand’s biggest, best, and most consistent surf breaks.
+Not the place to learn, these beaches are sought after by experienced surfers.

 Manu Bay was featured and thus made famous in the 1966 movie Endless Summer.